AeonGames/AeonGUI/README.md

 There is only official support for Windows (MSYS2 and Visual Studio) and Linux at this time, however, Linux builds may break from time to time as most development is done on Windows.

+As of 11/23/2020 the library has a hard dependency on [v8](https://v8.dev/), Google's JavaScript engine, the binaries for which can be obtained from [vcpkg](https://github.com/microsoft/vcpkg) for MSVC or Ubuntu, or directly from [MSYS2](https://www.msys2.org/)'s repositories in the case of mingw-w64 builds.

 LICENSE
 -------

-The library is released under the terms of the permisive [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0) The Aeon Games logo is __NOT__ covered by the Apache license, it is a Trade Mark and may not be used for any purpose without permision.
+The library is released under the terms of the permissive [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0) The Aeon Games logo is __NOT__ covered by the Apache license, it is a Trade Mark and may not be used for any purpose without permission.

+TO-DO List

+* Have the code that reads a document create element nodes wrapped into JavaScript classes.

 AUTHORS
 -------